xmtp/XIPs/XIPs/xip-sender-defined-identity.md

 One concern for many users is that the current XMTP user experience is confusing due to inconsistent wallet display name rendering across different client apps.
 Since XMTP as a protocol cares about wallet address (as it should) and displaying the user name is performed by the client (as it should), it can lead to an inconsistent user experience as user interacts with different parts of the web3 ecosystem.
 Each app has its own method and priority for resolving the wallet address to a user name.

-This proposal seeks to solve this by creating a standard way for a user to communicate which web3 name and profile pic is prefered for a given conversation.
+This proposal seeks to solve this by creating a standard way for a user to communicate which web3 name and profile pic is preferred for a given conversation.
 It also describes how clients should verify the name and pfp specified by the peer is in fact owned by the peer wallet address.

 ## Specification